 Here we see just some mountains, a path, and what could be an enemy camp.
 Maybe it is the temple of an ancient deity that still holds the source of some great mystic knowledge.
 Maybe it is integral to your setting, or maybe it is just a map for whatever particular quest the player characters (PCs) are on.

-The important takeaway, is do what works best for you, at your pace.
+The important takeaway is do what works best for you at your pace.
 That’s going to be different for every creator.
-For some, designing a world can be a relaxed broad strokes project.
+For some, designing a world can be project consisting of relaxed broad strokes.
 For some, you may finding yourself missing out on sleep because you’ve spent all night developing a detailed cosmology for your world.

 Which leads into the next suggestion: Involve your players.

 “But I don’t want my players to know everything!”

 Trust me, they will not.
 Bringing them into the creation process gives them a sense in being a part of the creation, which means they have more of an emotional connection to the created setting.
 This is important for the initial selling point of getting players to want to play in your homebrew setting.
 Maybe they have always had a concept for a species that there just wasn’t a space for in the established settings you normally play in.
 Listen to their suggestions, and use some of them.
 Find something from everyone that you can work into the setting.
 Give them that connection.